 Vive Cold Therapy Machine is designed to provide targeted ice therapy relief for post-surgery swelling and inflammation, joint pain, and post-workout recovery.
-It is designed to provide immediate relief from soreness, pain, and discomfort.
+It is designed to provide immediate relief from muscle soreness, pain, and discomfort.
 It includes a universal therapy pad to effectively target the ankles, knees, hips, shoulders, and arms.

 The low-level laser therapy devices reservoir can hold up to 6 liters of ice water.
-The machine features five rates of continuous flow with cycle times of 30 minutes or less for a personalized experience, and a bright LED display.
+The rehabilitation equipment features five rates of continuous flow with cycle times of 30 minutes or less for a personalized experience, and a bright LED display.
 This machine is compact, quiet, and portable with an integrated carry handle.
 The transparent base allows for easy filling with marked guides for both ice and water.

 - Foam insulated connector tubing

 - Quiet cooling therapy system